Tensor State Space-based Dynamic Multilayer Network Modeling: Case Studies

 Except for the first, general-purpose factor, the other three latent dimensions can be directly associated with major geopolitical events that occurred during the observed time period, demonstrating the model's capacity to uncover historically meaningful structure in international interactions.
-To further investigate the temporal dynamics of these latent features, we visualize the interaction patterns among the latent factors over time within the "verbal cooperation" layer in Figure~\ref{fig:verbal-cooperation}.
-In particular, we can see that the interaction patterns have a significant jump in March 2011 (i.e., $t=26$).
-This corresponds to the onset of the military intervention in Libya and the escalation of the Arab Spring, which significantly influenced verbal diplomatic interactions among nearly all 30 countries.
+To further investigate the temporal dynamics of these latent factors, we visualize the interaction patterns among the latent factors over time within the "verbal cooperation" layer in Figure~\ref{fig:verbal-cooperation}.
+The interaction patterns exhibit a significant jump in March 2011 ($t=26$), corresponding to the onset of the military intervention in Libya and the escalation of the Arab Spring.
 Another notable jump is observed in February 2014 ($t=62$), coinciding with the Crimea Crisis in Ukraine.
 This shift reflects changes in communication dynamics, particularly between Ukraine and Russia.

 To illustrate the interpretability of our model at the country-pair level, we examine the dynamic and static relationships between two key actors: the United States and Russia.
 We begin by analyzing the static bias parameter $\bb_{ij} \in \bbR^4$, where $i$ and $j$ correspond to the United States and Russia.
 Its value is $[1, 0.66, 0.99, 0.91]$, capturing the baseline frequency of the four types of events between the two countries and indicating a consistently high frequency of verbal cooperation, along with substantial levels of both verbal and material conflict.
 This aligns with the complex diplomatic and adversarial history between the two nations.
 To explore temporal dynamics, Figure \ref{fig:US-Russia-relation} further plots the time-varying connection probabilities $p_{t,ijk}$ for all four event types between the United States and Russia over time.
 We see that the probabilities for verbal and material cooperation remain relatively stable throughout the time period.
 There is a slight decline in material cooperation observed between 2011 and 2014, corresponding to deteriorating relations during and after the Libya intervention.
 In 2014, material cooperation remains low, likely due to the Russia–Ukraine conflict and the annexation of Crimea.
 A modest rebound is visible in subsequent years, potentially attributable to diplomatic efforts such as the Minsk II agreement, which marked a partial de-escalation in the region.